ChrisWhealy/wasm_sha256/docs/080-read-file.md

 Hence the test that says "_If the read buffer is full ***and*** `$bytes_remaining == 0`_", then we've hit EOF.

-When we hit this edge case, we need to increment `$msg_blk_count` because we need to create one more message block tha contains just the end-of-data marker (`0x80`) and have the file size in bits written as a 64-bit, unsigned integer to the last 8 bytes of the last message block &mdash; in big endian format.
+When we hit this edge case, we need to increment `$msg_blk_count` because we need to create one more message block that contains just the end-of-data marker (`0x80`) and have the file size in bits written as a 64-bit, unsigned integer to the last 8 bytes of the last message block &mdash; in big endian format.

+The `then` side of this conditions shown below handles the possibility of this edge case:

 ```wat
 (if ;; the read buffer is full